ninjarogue/ninjarogue/README.md

 ### Hi there 👋

-I'm a full-stack software developer with an impassioned interest in the mechanisms of the back-end/front-end.
+I'm a full-stack software developer with an impassioned interest in the mechanisms of the back-end.
 <!--
 **ninjarogue/ninjarogue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->